 Depending on the concentration chosen, graduates of these programs have an array of career choices in construction, manufacturing, business and maintenance positions.
 Some include:

 - Maintenance mechanic

 According to the U.S. Bureau of Labor Statistics (BLS), earning an associate's degree in computer-aided drafting could lead to work as a mechanical drafter.
-The BLS notes that these professionals earned median annual wages of $53,520 as of 2015, and the number of job opportunities in the drafting field was expected to decrease by 3% between 2014 and 2024.
+The BLS notes that these professionals earned median annual wages of $ $55,550 as of 2018, and the number of job opportunities in the drafting field is projected to show little or no change from between 2018 and 2028.
 This rate of growth is much less than average compared to other career sectors.